srulikuk/c-f2b/README.md

 ### <a name="conclusion">Conclusion:</a>
 These scripts and config seem to be working very nicely, before implementing this aggressive method I had between 2,000-10,000 failed logins per week the source from ranging from 500-2,000 different IP's.

-I found within 12 hours of implementing this that failed logins / spammers that were banned just stopped, by blocking only 108 IP's out of 1,000's of repeat offending IP's I am down to under 5 failed logins per day, it seems most of the offending attempts are 1-2 group of shysters and as soon as they see their traffic is blocked they just stop pestering your IP - This is just my opinion based on the initial results.
+I found within 12 hours of implementing this that failed logins / spammers that were banned just stopped, by blocking only 108 IP's out of 1,000's of repeat offending IP's I am down to under 5 failed logins per day, it seems most of the offending attempts are 1-2 groups of s*** and as soon as they see their traffic is blocked they just stop pestering your IP - This is just my opinion based on the initial results.